xaptronic/ain/readme.md

 * `trace` - err (3)
 * `assert` - err (3)

-To log message with desired severity level you can use `send` function:
+To log a message with the desired severity level you can use the `send` function:

     logger.send('message', 'alert');

-`send` function takes two arguments: message and optional severity level.
-By default, severity level is *notice*.
+The `send` function takes two arguments: message and optional severity level.
+By default, the severity level is *notice*.

-## Additional loggers

-After importing *ain* already has default logger.
-Everything that was described above - just about it.

-If you need log message with different `TAG`, `facility` and `HOSTNAME` without touching default logger, you can get independent instance of logger by `get` function.

-    var logger = require('ain').set('node-test-app', 'daemon', 'devhost');
-    logger.warn('some warning');

-    var anotherLogger = logger.get(logger.tag, 'local0', logger.hostname);
-    anotherLogger.log('another messgage');

-`get` function takes three arguments - as well as `set` function and return new logger object.
-This object is just new instance of "logger" and has all *ain* functions (including `get`).